charliecm/obsidian-line-commands/README.md

 An [Obsidian](https://obsidian.md) plugin that adds the following commands:

 - **Select lines:** Selects the lines under the selection or cursor.
-- **Copy lines:** Copies the lines under the selection or cusor.
+- **Copy lines:** Copies the lines under the selection or cursor.
 - **Cut lines:** Cuts the lines under the selection or cursor.
-- **Paste before line:** Pastes the clipboard text in the line before the selection or cursor.
+- **Paste before line:** Pastes the clipboard text in the line above the cursor.
-- **Paste after line:** Pastes the clipboard text in the line after the selection or cursor.
+- **Paste after line:** Pastes the clipboard text in the line below the cursor.
-- **Duplicate lines:** Copies selected text under the selection.
+- **Duplicate lines:** Copies the lines under the selection and pastes them in the line below the cursor.

 <img width="565" alt="Icons for each of the commands listed above" src="https://raw.githubusercontent.com/charliecm/obsidian-line-commands/main/commands.png">